libccrisostomo/where-to-go-next-as-a-data-scientist/README.md

 This Dashboard includes three different tabs, where each one has a specific purpose.

 ### Tab 1: World
-The initial Tab that opens automatically when one enters our Dashboard is focused on a general description of the idea and the possibilities that this Dashboard offers.
+The initial Tab that opens automatically when one enters the Dashboard is focused on a general description of the idea and the possibilities that this Dashboard offers.
 This tab offers a great overview for the user, to pique a general interest and to compare values for the same variable on various continents.
 Additionally, by selecting a variable, beneath the selection Dropdown there will be displayed a small description of the variable, similar to the definitions above.
 On the right side, a world globe heatmap can be found, where the user can decide on a variable to display.
 After having selected a variable, the correspondent value for the most recent year will be displayed in each country that